PicsArt/cppbind/docs/03_get_started/07_nullables.rst

     and `setNullable` tagged with gen_setter having nullable argument.

 In this example we use two helper structures `NumberInt` and `NumberDouble`.
-Note that first one is marked as shared_ref = True, and the second one as shared_ref = True.
+Note that first one is marked as shared_ref = True, and the second one as shared_ref = False.
 Both cases are similar.
 Here is the code for them.

 .. literalinclude:: /../examples/primitives/cxx/nullables/nullable_utils.hpp